 Eligibility: Recipients must be full-time or part-time graduate students pursuing a Master of Arts degree at the University of Hawai‘i at Mānoa.

-To apply: submit a letter of application of no more than 2 pages, a brief CV, and the names of two references.
+Requirements: Submit a letter of application of no more than 2 pages, a brief CV, and the names of two references.
 No support letters please.
 In your cover letter, please describe your research interest in the Literatures and/or Languages of Oceania (Pacific islands, including Hawai‘i and Aotearoa), and how you are pursuing it in your MA program.
 Your CV (no more than 2 pages) should list your academic history and relevant activities; course work in the MA program; TA assignments if any; presentations, awards, publications, or other achievements.

 Paul Lyons joined the University of Hawai‘i Manoa (UHM) English Department faculty in 1991, after receiving his BA from Hobart, his MA from the University of Michigan, and his PhD from the University of North Carolina.
 A scholar of American literature, especially interested in the work of Herman Melville, he was also an accomplished creative writer, having already published his first two novels, Table Legs in 1988 and Going for Broke in 1991.